Skip to main content

-Established in 1967 under New York state law by the then County Board of Supervisors, the Westchester County Soil and Water Conservation District is charged with developing and carrying out soil, water and related natural resources conservation, management and educational activities.
+Established in 1967 under New York state law by the then County Board of Supervisors, the Westchester County Soil and Water Conservation District (the “District”) is charged with developing and carrying out soil, water and related natural resources conservation, management and educational activities.
 Professionals from the county Planning Department provide administrative and technical support to the District’s seven-member citizen board of directors.

 Annual SWCD Work Plan